 FACT: Medicare does not limit the amount of therapy you can receive in either of these settings.
 The clinical judgment of your therapist should be a key factor to determine the amount of therapy you get.
-However, many SNFs and home health agencies use computer software to "predict" how much therapy a patient "needs."
+However, many SNFs and HHAs use computer software to predict how much therapy a patient needs.
 These programs set the number of visits, without considering the clinical judgment of your treating therapist.
 They may use the results to limit the number of visits or minutes allowed per visit.
-For example, you may be told that Medicare allows only 15-minute sessions or home health visits.
+For example, you may be told that Medicare allows only 15-minute sessions for home health visits.
 This simply is not true.
 Care decisions should be made together by the members of your health care team and you, not a computer program.

 - You may be told: Medicare governs what forms of therapy a therapist can give.
-For example, the facility or home health agency may tell you that only occupational therapists or only speech-language pathologists can provide cognitive treatment.
+For example, a facility or HHA may tell you that only occupational therapists or only speech-language pathologists can provide cognitive treatment.

 - You may be told: A portion of SNF therapy treatment must be done in group therapy.

 FACT: Medicare does not require patients in SNFs to receive group therapy.
 Group therapy may, however, be right for a patient.
-Medicare allows up to 25% of a patient's treatment during their stay in an SNF to be provided in a group of two to six people.
-It also can be provided as concurrent therapy, meaning two people are treated at the same time.
-Medicare expects that a patient's needs and the provider's clinical judgment as to the most effective treatment will drive decisions on the mix of:
+Medicare allows up to 25% of a patient's treatment during their stay in an SNF to be in groups of two to six people.
+They also can provide concurrent therapy, meaning two people are treated at the same time.
+Medicare expects that a patient's needs and the provider's clinical judgment regarding the most effective treatment will determine the mix of: